cosmo-ray/yirl/CODE_OF_CONDUCT.md

 This Code of Conduct is adapted from the Contributor Covenant, version 1.4, available at http://contributor-covenant.org/version/1/4

+# Note about Huges

+in the hope to make this comunity as hostile as posible, Hugs are completely forbiden for everyone exept for Free Bsd Devlopeurs.

-# Note in case of stupidity
+# Note

-Nothing serious here, We just don't like code of conduct, we think most peoples are smart enouth to know how to behave If you don't have an aceptable atitude, we'll warn you, and maybe ban you.
+Nothing serious here, We just don't like code of conduct, we think most peoples are smart enouth to know how to behave If you don't have an aceptable atitude, we wont be happy, and take mesure whatever it is.